uvarc/rc-learning/content/notes/benchmark/index.md

 |9|49|3.49|2.58|
 |10|49|3.49|2.87|

-Notice the plateau beyond $N=6$ - this implies that you should not request more than 6 GPU devices for this particular task.
+Notice the plateau beyond $N=6$, which implies that you should not request more than 6 GPU devices for this particular task.
 (A good balance between speed and SU effectiveness may be $2\le N \le 4$.)

 {{< figure src="ddp_rtx.png" width="400px" >}}